CopterExpress/clover/docs/en/copterhack2022.md

 ✕ – teams which haven't qualified for the Final.

+See all points by criteria in the [full table](https://docs.google.com/spreadsheets/d/1qVoXchDbaBlbFzVCyxFZDU6pp8pvC1oXasowr56tnzc).

 ## Company case competition

 Teams are welcome to dive into the development of the following company cases: